What personal information does the NTC collect?

 In general, the NTC collects, holds, uses and discloses personal information for the following purposes:

-- to consider, develop and deliver regulatory and operational reform in respect of Australia's road, rail and intermodal transport systems including conducting public consultations, surveys and research, reviewing and publishing submissions and forming final recommendations/positions for consideration by the Transport and Infrastructure Council
+- to consider, develop and deliver regulatory and operational reform in respect of Australia's road, rail and intermodal transport systems including conducting public consultations, surveys and research, reviewing and publishing submissions and forming final recommendations/positions for consideration by the Infrastructure and Transport Ministers' Meetings (previously the Transport and Infrastructure Council)

 - if requested, to provide copies of our publications (such as newsletters, news releases and reports)